DataDog/documentation/content/en/monitors/notify/_index.md

 ### Toggle additional content

 Providing additional context, monitor notifications can include content such as the monitor's query, the @-mentions used, metric snapshots (for metric monitors), and links back to relevant pages in Datadog.
 However, you might decide that for some monitors this additional content is not needed.
-For that, you can decide on each inidividual monitor, which content you would like to strip away from its notifications.
+For that, you can decide on each individual monitor, which content you would like to strip away from its notifications.

+{{< img src="monitors/notifications/monitor_notification_presets.png" alt="Set a monitor preset" style="width:70%;" >}}

 The options are:

 - **Default**: no content is hidden
 - **Hide Query**: removes the monitor's query from its notification